lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- October, 2023, we will host **The 4th International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2023. **Workshop Date: 2, November, 2023** in Ottawa, Canada.
+- September, 2023, our open-source toolbox **FastReID** ([GitHub](https://github.com/JDAI-CV/fast-reid)) was accepted by the open-source software competition session of **ACM Multimedia 2023**.
+Congratulations to our team and collaborators!
+FastReID is a PyTorch-based toolbox for general object re-identification with SOTA algorithms and models.
 - August, 2023, **One paper** on gait recognition with a new dataset ([Project](https://gait3d.github.io/gait3d-parsing-hp/)) was accepted by **ACM Multimedia 2023**.
 Congratulations to our team and collaborators!
-- June, 2023, we are organizing **The 4nd International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2023.
+- June, 2023, we are organizing **The 4th International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2023.
 Paper submission due is **31 July 2023**.
 Welcome submissions!
 [Website](https://hcma2023.github.io/)
 - November, 2022, our paper "PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance" was recognized as the **ESI Highly Cited Paper** (Top 1% of papers in the academic field).
 - October, 2022, we are organizing a Special Issue of Human-centric Multimedia Analysis in the Journal of Multimedia Tools and Applications.
 Welcome submissions! **Submission deadline: March 13, 2023.
 Final notification date: August 2, 2023.** [CALL FOR PAPER](https://www.springer.com/journal/11042/updates/23635992?gclid=Cj0KCQjwwfiaBhC7ARIsAGvcPe5dF5DYQnBtXxEzHP9EzFqbR28eNOK2kPZdUuV5V4yj4CRBGW1Xp84aAtzCEALw_wcB)
 - August, 2022, I gave the talk, "Gait Recognition from 2D to 3D", at [CCIG 2022 Young Scholar Panel](http://ccig.csig.org.cn/%e7%89%b9%e8%89%b2%e8%ae%ba%e5%9d%9b-2/) (2022中国图象图形学大会，青年学者论坛).
 Thanks for the invitation of the committee.
 The slides can be downloaded [here](./papers/CCIG2022_Gait3D_XinchenLiu.pdf).